 It is the opinion of this office that you qualify for an absentee ballot due to physical disability if:

 - You are confined to your home because you may transmit infection; or

 - You cannot leave your home because you are a member of a population vulnerable to illness;

 - You are staying in your home or avoiding your polling place as a precautionary measure in response to COVID-19.

-The law has also been updated to allow early voting by mail for any election held on or before June 30th.
+The law has been extended to allow early voting by mail for any election held on or before March 31, 2021.
 Early voting by mail is similar to absentee voting, but unlike absentee voting, no excuse is required.
 You must fill out a new application every year.

-If you are planning to vote by mail, apply early and allow ample time for mailing- The full process will take more than one week to accomplish It could take up to a week to receive your ballot due to reduced staffing and mailing time and it could take up to a week for it to be mailed back.
-Ballots must be returned to the Town Offices (not polling locations) by the close of polls on June 23rd to be counted.
-A lock box is available 24/7 at the Town Clerks office, 322 Concord Road.
+If you are planning to vote by mail, apply early and allow ample time for mailing- The full process will take more than one week to accomplish.
+It could take up to a week to receive your ballot due to reduced staffing and mailing time and it could take up to a week for it to be mailed back.
+Ballots must be returned to the Town Offices (not polling locations) by the close of polls on March 29th in order to be counted.
+A ballot drop box is available outside the Town Clerks office, 322 Concord Road.
 (Rear of building) This is the only ballot drop box available and will be open 24/7.

 If you have any questions, please call the Town Clerk’s Office at 978-639-3351 or email us at [email protected].

 The League of Women Voters (LWV) hosted candidate forums for those running for office in the 2021 Annual Town Election.
 Please see Candidates Participate in LWV Forums to learn more.

 |Event End:||Monday, March 29, 2021 (8:00 pm) (Expected)|